Vishva Dixit: Awards and honors

 Dixit is an elected member of the National Academy of Sciences, the National Academy of Medicine and the American Academy of Arts and Sciences.

-In 2016, Dixit received the Gutenberg Research Award in Munz, Germany.
+In 2016, Dixit received the Gutenberg Research Award in Mainz, Germany.
 He also received the G.H.A.
 Clowes Memorial Award from the American Association for Cancer Research and the Dawson Prize in Genetics from Trinity College Dublin.

 In 2017, he was elected Fellow of the American Association for Cancer Research.
 That same year, he participated in the Harvey Lecture Series, held by the Harvey Society at The Rockefeller University in New York City.

 In 2018, Dixit received the Cell Death & Differentiation (CDD) Jurg Tschopp Prize at Clare College in Cambridge, United Kingdom.
-He has served on the boards of the Bill & Melinda Gates Foundation, Howard Hughes Medical Institute, and the Keystone Symposia on Cellular and Molecular Biology.
+He has served on the boards of the Bill & Melinda Gates Foundation, Howard Hughes Medical Institute, and the Keystone Symposia on Molecular and Cellular Biology.

+In 2021, he was elected Foreign Member of the Royal Society (ForMemRs).

 In 2022, Dixit received the Vilcek Prize in Biomedical Science, which honors outstanding immigrant scientists for their research leadership in the United States and is awarded by the Vilcek Foundation, the Dr. A.H.
 Heineken Prize for Medicine for his fundamental contributions to the fields of cell death and inflammation, and the Bijvoet Medal of the Bijvoet Centre for Biomolecular Research of Utrecht University.
+He also received the William B. Coley Award for Distinguished Research in Basic and Tumor Immunology in 2022.